charlesque/Auto-Building/docs/source/walls.rst

 //insert wall setting image

-Wall A and B Material
+Empty Wall A and B Material
 ---------------------

-Your building can have 2 kind of wall materials.
+Your building can have 2 kind of base wall materials.
 To control wich one to use, simply apply the corresponding ID material, **ID_EmptyWallA** or **ID_EmptyWallB**

 //insert empty wall material